101 Dalmatian Street: Release

 The series was originally going to be released sometime in 2018, but was postponed for unknown reasons.
 However, it did have a sneak peek on Disney Channel in the UK and Ireland on 14 December that year with the episode "Dog's Best Friend" and the short "Merry Pups".
 Disney Channel in Germany also premiered a sneak peek of the series on 15 December with the two segments of the first episode, and other Disney Channels across Europe followed suit.

 The rest of the series launched in the United Kingdom and Ireland on 18 March 2019, with other countries following after.
-The show concluded airing in the UK and Ireland on 22 February 2020, and it was cancelled after one season.
+The show concluded airing in the UK and Ireland on 22 February 2020, and it was cancelled after one series.
+Reruns continued airing until 31 March 2020.

 Though the series was originally going to be released on Disney Channels worldwide, on 11 June 2019, the Annecy Film Festival reported that the series would have a North American streaming release on Disney+.
 The entire series was released in the US and Canada on 28 February 2020, following the UK airdate of the first season finale.
 The show later had its US cable television premiere on Disney XD on 29 March 2021, and the final episodes aired on the channel on 22 November 2021.